-What is a digital output
+What is a Digital Output

-Recall that a digital signal can only vary between two values, which we call -Vcc and +Vcc (for example, 0 and 5V).
+We will remember that a digital signal can only vary between two values, which we call -Vcc and +Vcc (for example, 0 and 5V).

-All digital pins on Arduino can act as digital outputs (that’s why they are called I/O, input, and output).
+All digital pins on Arduino can act as digital outputs (that’s why they are called I/O, input and output).

 It is less known that all analog pins can also be used as digital inputs and outputs.